Week 24

 ↓ Scroll to begin

-But what if the problem isn't that God is far from you… but that you're trying to reach a God who already came near?
+But what if the problem isn't that God is far from you, or that He isn't listening - but that you're searching for a God who has already come to you and is with you?

 Before the wind blew